Pain and Sex: Painful Intercourse Treatment

 If you experience pain after sex and you’re a female, apply ice to the vulva area.
 To prevent pain in the future, you can try the following before having sex.

 - Communicate with your partner.

 - Make time for sex so you are not anxious or tired.

 What Should You Do Now?

 If you are experiencing painful sex symptoms, don’t ignore what you feel.
 Schedule an appointment with your doctor to rule out any major problems.

 If you live in Florida, call National Pain Institute today.
-You can schedule your first consultation appointment with one of our trained doctors at one of the following locations: Ft.
-Pierce, Lake Mary, New Port Richey, Port St. Lucie, Turkey Lake, Lady Lake, and Winter Park, FL.
+You can schedule your first consultation appointment with one of our trained doctors at one of the following locations: Lake Mary, New Port Richey, Port St. Lucie, Turkey Lake, Lady Lake, and Winter Park, FL.